Search this site

 I don't approve of this method of obtaining a seat in a train, but a friend found it useful and explained the method to me with a straight face.

 He would arrive early, jump into the waiting train, place his smelly socks on the seats, and then jump out again to wait for the others.
 It worked!
 The odour was so strong that other passengers, despite the large number of travelers, avoided the coach.
-The friends began to arrive one after the other; so sure were they of their strategy that they kept waiting outside on the platform till the last moment.

 Within seconds the coach filled up; there were only a few minutes before the departure of the train.
 My friend and his friends made the journey to their hometown standing all through the two hours.
 The sweaty friend reached home sock-less!